Skip to main content

 MEDIUM PREVALENCE

-Eggs are common ingredients in Polish cooking, especially in baked goods and some dumplings.
+Eggs show up across Polish kitchens, above all in baked goods and certain dumplings.

 COMMONLY FOUND IN: